 Brumwell, Stephen Redcoats: The British Soldier and War in the Americas 1755-1763, Cambridge Univ.
 Press, 2002.

 Dickerson, Oliver M. The Navigation Acts and the American Revolution, New York A.S.
 Barnes & Company, 1951.

-War, Wine, and Taxes: The Political Economy of Anglo-French Trade, 1689-1900, by John Nye (2007).
+Nye, John War, Wine, and Taxes: The Political Economy of Anglo-French Trade, 1689-1900, Princeton Univ.
+Press, 2007.
 (If you are burning to learn more about the exciting world of British tax policies in the 18th century, this is the book for you!)

 * As an Amazon Associate I earn from qualifying purchases.